-The Berkshire Botanical Garden is a not-for-profit, membership-supported educational organization encompassing 15 acres of cultivated land at the intersection of Routes 102 and 183 in Stockbridge, Massachusetts.
+The Berkshire Botanical Garden is a not-for-profit, membership-supported educational organization encompassing more than 15 acres of cultivated land at the intersection of Routes 102 and 183 in Stockbridge, Massachusetts.

-Classes, workshops, lectures and special events are offered year-round.
-Since its inception, the Garden also has offered a broad variety of educational programs to school children from the surrounding area.
+Classes, workshops, lectures, exhibits and special events are offered year-round.
+The Garden also offers a broad variety of educational programs to school children both onsite and at local schools.

-Major annual events include the Plant Sale, the Flower Show, the Fete des Fleurs Garden Party, the Harvest Festival and the Holiday Fair.
-The Harvest Festival was first held in 1934 as the Garden’s first fundraising event and has since become the Berkshires’ best-known community gathering.
+Major annual events include the Plant Sale, the Grow Show, the Fête des Fleurs Garden Party, the Harvest Festival and the Holiday Marketplace.
+The Harvest Festival was first held in 1935 as the Garden’s first fundraising event and has since become the Berkshires’ best-known end-of-season community gathering.